 This shop/post has been compensated by Collective Bias, INC. and The Coca-Cola Company, all opinions are mine alone. #SummerRefreshment #CollectiveBias

 It's most definitely summer, and all I can think about, it seems, is taking a dip in the pool.
 So why not make it a sweet and simple party to celebrate those summer birthdays?
+And what better refreshing summer party theme than a watermelon pool party!

 This party requires no baking, and features the refreshing summer flavors of watermelon, Sprite®, and Minute Maid® Lemonade.